Whether you are eligible for help with care and support is decided by national criteria set out in the Care Act.

 The assessment will help us to then decide if you do need care and support, and whether you are eligible for funding from us towards the cost of that care and support.
-If you have been assessed by us as requiring long term community care and support then you are likely to be eligible for a Personal Budget.
+If you have been assessed by us as requiring long term community care and support then you are likely to be eligible for a personal budget.

-Find out more about Personal Budgets and paying for care
+Find out more about assessments for care

 Find out more about personal budgets and direct payments